 Being an alcoholic or having an alcohol use disorder (AUD) involves a problematic level of drinking that begins to affect a person’s social, emotional and physical health.
-Though there is no one cause, many issues contribute to alcoholism.
-The disease of addiction targets people regardless of their sex, gender, race, religion or socioeconomic status, but learning about the condition can help shed light on the problem and possible solutions.
+Though there is no singular cause behind alcohol addiction, many different factors can contribute to its development.
+The disease of addiction targets people regardless of their sex, gender, race, religion or socioeconomic status, but learning about the condition can help shed light on the causes of alcoholism and possible solutions.

-According to The National Institute on Alcohol Abuse and Alcoholism, about 14.1 million adults and 414,000 adolescents in the United States had an alcohol use disorder in 2019.
-In Colorado, where The Recovery Village at Palmer Lake is located, the prevalence of past-year alcohol use disorder was 14.6% (or 86,000 people) in 2019, higher than both the regional average (11.7%) and the national average (9.8%).
+Around 14.1 million adults and 414,000 adolescents in the United States had an alcohol use disorder in 2019.
+In Colorado, where The Recovery Village at Palmer Lake is located, the prevalence of past-year alcohol use disorder was 14.6% (or 86,000 people) in 2019.
+This rate is higher than both the regional average (11.7%) and the national average (9.8%).

-People with the condition may not fully understand AUD and how it compares to being an alcoholic, so seeking out a professional opinion and treatment options is always recommended to limit the risks.
+People with the condition may not fully understand AUD and what causes alcoholism, so seeking out a professional opinion and treatment options is always recommended to limit the risks.

 People who fall into alcoholism may not realize why alcohol is so addictive.
 There is no one cause but rather a combination of precursors that lead to an alcohol addiction.

-Drinking creates a chemical “high” inside the brain and body, which most people begin to crave.
-The feelings associated with drinking can compel you to drink more and more often, not to mention the physiological exchanges that begin to happen inside the brain’s reward center when consuming alcohol.
+Drinking creates a chemical “high” inside the brain and body, which most people can begin to crave.
+The feelings associated with drinking can compel you to drink larger amounts of alcohol.
+In addition, not to mention the physiological exchanges that begin to happen inside the brain’s reward center when consuming alcohol reinforce the behavior of drinking.

-Alcoholism is a complex process involving physical and psychological changes that occur with consistent alcohol use.
-As people begin to drink more frequently, alcohol produces desired feelings in the body and the brain through the release of specific brain chemicals.
-With consistent drinking, the chemical output decreases, so a person drinks more to achieve the same results, a condition called tolerance.
+Alcoholism is a complex disease involving physical and psychological changes that occur with consistent alcohol use.
+As people begin to drink more frequently, alcohol produces desired feelings in the body and brain through the release of specific brain chemicals.
+With consistent drinking, the chemical output decreases, so a person drinks more to achieve the same results.
+This condition is called tolerance.

-Addiction is a psychological process where a person’s thoughts become consumed by alcohol and they behave in ways aimed at getting and using more.
-Physical dependence is separate but related to the body making it uncomfortable to be without alcohol in the system, which can cause people to drink just to avoid feeling these withdrawal symptoms.
+Addiction is a psychological process, in the sense that a person’s thoughts become consumed by alcohol, and they behave in ways aimed at obtaining and using more.
+It is also a physical process, as the body can become physically dependent on alcohol.
+A person with dependence will experience uncomfortable withdrawal symptoms when not drinking, and they may drink just to avoid feeling these symptoms.

 In a study by The Recovery Village polling over two thousand respondents, coping with mental health symptoms, coping with stress and recreation ranked 1st, 2nd and 3rd as the biggest reasons people drink alcohol.